-Following a strong rebound in 2021, which may be associated with the weakening of the covid-19 pandemic's effects and related economic recovery, M&A activity has declined in the first semester 2022 owing to worldwide instability resulting from the war in Ukraine, including global supply chain issues, growing inflation and overall increased market volatility.
+Following record-levels in 2021 and 2022, M&A activity has declined in the first semester 2023 owing to worldwide instability resulting from the war in Ukraine, including global supply chain issues, growing inflation and overall increased market volatility.

 While deal values are expected to decrease overall based on increasing financing costs, the outlook for M&A activity in Switzerland, however, remains positive, both in terms of outbound perspectives, in relation to certain cyclical factors, such as the weakening of numerous currencies against the Swiss franc, and in terms of inbound perspectives due to the country's enduring assets, namely political and economic stability.
 These factors appear ever more important to notoriously risk-averse M&A investors in the current state of affairs.